 135. CALCULUS AND ANALYTIC GEOMETRY I 4 cr.
 Prerequisite: placement by the Math Department.
 Functions, limits, continuity, differentiation, differentiation rules, optimization, antiderivatives, definite integrals.
 Fundamental Theorem of Calculus, improper integrals, applications of integrals, including probability.
 (See “Note” under MT 133-134 above.)

 136. CALCULUS AND ANALYTIC GEOMETRY II 4 cr.
 Prerequisite: MT 135 or equivalent.
 Second course in a three-semester calculus sequence.
-Parametric curves, differentials, related rates, techniques of integration, additional applications of integrals, introduction to differential equations, polar coordinates, sequences, and series of numbers.
+Parametric curves, differentials, related rates, techniques of integration, additional applications of integrals, introduction to differential equations, polar coordinates, sequences, and series.

 160. MATHEMATICS AND CREATIVITY 3 cr.
 Mathematics and the men and women who have contributed to it.
 Topics in modern mathematics and examples of mathematical creativity are emphasized, as well as the student’s reaction to and thoughts on selected readings concerning the nature of mathematics and mathematics as a creative art.